Getting MoRE out of Mixture of Language Model Reasoning Experts: Problem Setup

-\end{itemize}
+\end{itemize*}

-We will demonstrate in Section~\ref{sec:mope} that our \mope{} system achieves better generalizability across these reasoning types by selecting the best expert for each question.
-Importantly, the list of reasoning types tested in this paper is not exhaustive -- we focus on them in this work partly due to the availability of evaluation benchmarks but our system can be easily extended to other reasoning types.
+Our list of \qa{} reasoning types is selected based on existing \qa{} taxonomy~\cite{Rogers2021QADE}.
+The list is not exhaustive -- we focus on them partly due to the availability of evaluation benchmarks but our system can be easily extended to other reasoning types.
+Our final reported metric is based on the macro-average across 12 different datasets from these reasoning types.